XTRABYTES/XCITE.OLD/README.md

 - The required dependencies are already included and can be found inside the XCITE /dependencies folder.
 There is no need to compile them.

 #### MinGW (Windows only)
-If you use Windows, you will need __MinGW__.
+__MinGW__ is recommended when compiling libraries in Windows.
 You can download the MinGW compiler for Windows [here](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download).

 - __MinGW__ provides a complete open source programming toolset for developers working on the Windows platform.
 It includes a port of the GNU Compiler Collection (GCC), including C, C++ and other compilers.<br>
 - __MSYS__ is an alternative to Microsoft's cmd.exe.
 It provides a general purpose command line environment, suited for use with MinGW.